ManeetSigtia/TerraPet/README.md

 - Appeals to a wide audience, including both children and adults.
 - Can be monetized through in-app purchases and sponsorships.

-### Future Extensions
+### Features and Extensions
-- When you purchase an egg, it takes time to hatch it. for extensibility purposes: you can either use steps to speed up the process, or you could use money to hatch the egg instantly.
+- Currency is going to be called PetCoins. equation to calculate PetCoins: (0.2 x activity seconds + 0.7 x steps walked + 0.1 x calories burnt)/100
-- Add compatibilty with other exercises.
+- When an purchase a new egg is purchased, it takes time to hatch it and create the pet.
+The user should be able to either use steps to speed up the process, or actual money to hatch the egg instantly.
-- Currency is going to be called PetCoins. equation to calculate PetCoins: (0.2 x activity_seconds + 0.7 x steps walked + 0.1 x calories_burnt)/100
+- As of now, only the steps walked contribute to calculating PetCoins.
+In the future, we envision this app to be able to use data from other activities such as swimming and cycling for example.
-- Fitness streak.
+- Fitness streak that record the consecutive days a user has met their goal.
 - Target steps entered by the user.